Is Mounjaro safe?

 The results of these trials found that Mounjaro is safe and effective when prescribed to those who meet the suitability criteria.
 However, as with any medication, there is still a chance of side effects.
 This guide looks into the safety of Mounjaro in clinical trials, and how you can take it safely.

-Is the weight loss injection Mounjaro safe?
+Is Mounjaro safe?

 Yes, when Mounjaro is prescribed and used correctly, it is a safe and effective weight loss treatment.
 Your doctor will consider your medical history, including past and current conditions and medications, and your body mass index (BMI) when prescribing Mounjaro.

 Mounjaro may not be safe if you take it without a prescription, and as with any medication, there is a chance of serious side effects.
-Most side effects are mild and go away over time but being aware of side effects and reporting them to your doctor can help keep you safe during your treatment.
+Most Mounjaro side effects are mild and go away over time but being aware of side effects and reporting them to your doctor can help keep you safe during your treatment.

 The Mounjaro dosage schedule is also in place to introduce the active ingredient (tirzepatide) into your body slowly, reducing the chance of side effects.
 You can stay on a lower dose for longer if you’re worried about side effects, and are still seeing the benefits of the medication and losing weight.